pmhalvor/whale-speech/docs/ladr/LADR_0001_lightweight_detections.md

 # Lightweight Detection Mechanisms

 This doc's purpose is to consider the different options for simple whale vocalization detection mechanisms.
+The chosen mechanism will sift through the large audio data, to find the most interesting parts to feed into the machine learning model.

 ## Background
 The main goal of this pipeline to is efficiently detect vocalizations from whales encountered on [HappyWhale](https://happywhale.com/).